The Origins of the Name “Turkey” or What Came First, Turkey or a Turkey?

 Names, of course, matter.

 When the British came to the New World, they discarded the existent native names, renaming everything left and right, to claim their ownership.
-To signal that the new land was just an extension of their homeland, they rebranded the surroundings by adding the prefixal “new” to the Old-World names: New York, New Amsterdam, New Hampshire, etc.
+To signal that the new land was just an extension of their homeland, they often rebranded the surroundings by adding the prefixal “new” to the Old-World names: New York, New Amsterdam, New Hampshire, etc.

 When choosing their national symbol, the United States statesmen chose the bald eagle.
 Yet some, like Benjamin Franklin, believed it should have been the wild turkey.
 In his letter to his daughter, he explains his choice by invoking strong and vivid anthropomorphic and, dare I say, deeply prejudiced associations: